 The OHSR contains legal requirements that must be met by all workplaces under the inspectional jurisdiction of WorkSafeBC.
 Many sections of the OHSR have associated guidelines and policies.

-This includes most workplaces in B.C., except mines and federally chartered workplaces such as banks, interprovincial and international transportation, telephone systems, and radio, television, and cable services.
+This includes most workplaces in British Columbia, except mines and federally chartered workplaces such as banks, interprovincial and international transportation, telephone systems, and radio, television, and cable services.